What Most Plant Roundups Miss

 What “Air-Purifying” Actually Means

-Before the list, a quick honest note: the NASA Clean Air Study was conducted in sealed, controlled chambers — not your open-plan living room.
-In those chambers, plants removed up to 87% of air toxins within 24 hours, which is remarkable.
-But real-world air filtration is more modest.
+Before the list, a quick honest note: the NASA Clean Air Study was conducted in sealed, controlled chambers, not your open-plan living room.
+In those chambers, plants removed volatile organic compounds from the air.
+That does not mean one pothos will clean a whole apartment.

-For VOC removal specifically, you’d need roughly 10–20 plants per 100 square feet to make a measurable dent in indoor pollutants.
+For VOC removal specifically, you’d need a dense collection to make a measurable dent in indoor pollutants.
 That’s more of a jungle than most of us keep.
-But even a few well-chosen plants near where you work and sleep do something — and the evidence that simply being around greenery reduces cortisol and mental fatigue is solid on its own.
+But even a few well-chosen plants near where you work and sleep can support humidity, make the room feel calmer, and give you the everyday benefit of living greenery.

-Snake plants, notably, release oxygen at night through CAM photosynthesis — a metabolic quirk that most plants don’t share — which is why they’re particularly recommended for bedrooms.
+Snake plants, notably, release oxygen at night through CAM photosynthesis, which is why they’re particularly recommended for bedrooms.
+If you want the full breakdown, our snake plant benefits guide explains why they punch so far above their weight indoors.

 Quick VOC Reference